 One of the casino manager’s favourite games is roulette for the simple reason that the house edge is around 5%.
 Punters love it because they feel as though they can win big for a relatively small initial investment, but casinos are more than happy to see them try.
 The reason why is that most bettors don’t think of things in analytical terms, but instead, allow their emotions to get the best of them.

 Let’s look at it this way: if you walked up to a roulette table, placed a bet of £100 on Red and saw the bet come in, what would you do next?
-If you said ‘walk away with my profit’ then well done.
+If you said ‘walk away with my net win’ then well done.
 The likelihood, though, is that you thought something along the lines of ‘my luck’s in, I’ll bet again’.
 That’s why the casino always wins, because people end up trying to turn their own fortunes around.
-If you lost that initial bet then the chances are that you’d throw good money after bad as you try to get back in profit.
+If you lost that initial bet then the chances are that you’d throw good money after bad as you try to get back your net win.

 The edge is an average amount of money won or lost over time, so casino managers will love those of you that walk up to the roulette table and spend all night there as they know that they’ll be taking away 5% of whatever you gamble.
-Even if you personally end up in profit to the tune of 2 or 3% of what you’ve bet, that just means the person next to you is likely to end up 7 or 8% down instead of the average of 5%.
+Even if you personally end up with a net win to the tune of 2 or 3% of what you’ve bet, that just means the person next to you is likely to end up 7 or 8% down instead of the average of 5%.

 When it comes to blackjack, there are two different edges for the house to look towards.
 A normal player who knows the basics of the game but no more than that can be expected to lose between 2 and 3% of their money during their time at the blackjack table.
 Sensible bettors will play using a thing known as Basic Strategy, which shifts the house edge down to closer to 1%.